factopolis/factopolis/content/claims/media-coverage-of-trump-charlottesville-statement-unfair/_index.md

 ---
-title: Media coverage of Trump's Charlottesville statement unfair
+title: media coverage of Trump's Charlottesville statement unfair
+negative: media coverage of Trump's Charlottesville statement wasn't unfair
 summary: Trump omitted the part of the statement which upset people.
 ---